Skip to content

 my_rocket.add_parachute(drogue)

-# Main parachute: Deploy at 800m using custom trigger
+# Main parachute: Deploy at 800m using a custom trigger

 def main_deploy_trigger(_pressure, height, state_vector, u_dot):